 In January, Izzie and I vacationed on Hilton Head Island, South Carolina for a couple of weeks.
 We drove 1145 miles across east Texas, Louisiana, Mississippi, and Georgia through rain and a little sleet and snow.
-As we travelled to and from South Carolina, we were happy to get off the road each day.
+As we traveled to and from South Carolina, we were happy to get off the road each day.
 On our trip, we stayed in La Quinta Inns, which are very affordable and best of all, they all are PET FRIENDLY.

 Izzie enjoyed her stays at La Quinta with dinner in bed.